kangash/SQL/README.md

 # SQL

-This repository provides examples of SQL queries of various complexity.
+This repository contains examples of my SQL queries.
+You will find a description of the query and the SQL query inside the sql files.